Second brain for relationships

 • Maya Okonkwo · VP Platform “…weekend golf at Sentosa” Note · Mar

-• Daniel Reyes · Founder “…plays golf with his co-founder most Fridays” Note · Apr
+• Daniel Reyes · Founder “…plays a round most Fridays” Note · Apr

 • Sam Carter · Angel investor “…picked up golf last year” Note · Jan